Serbia: Nikolic Progressive Party kept out of coalition

 SNS leader Tomislav Nikolic was narrowly beaten by Mr Tadic in the presidential first-round poll.

-The second round takes place on 20 May.'Taken over by crime'
+The second round takes place on 20 May.

 News of the renewed alliance infuriated Mr Nikolic who said Boris Tadic would stop at nothing to remain in power.